Cyclonis Password Manager FAQ

-If you choose to manually delete your encrypted Cyclonis Password Manager vault, this irreversibly deletes the usernames, passwords, Private Notes, and all other data stored in your vault.
+If you choose to manually delete your encrypted Cyclonis Password Manager vault this irreversibly deletes the usernames, passwords, Private Notes, and all other data stored in your vault.
 Neither you nor we can undo this action.
 We STRONGLY RECOMMEND that you save or export all of your passwords and vault data before you proceed.
 Click here to learn how to export your vault data.

 For instructions to manually delete your Cyclonis Password Manager vault, click here.

 Your Cyclonis Password Manager account is not automatically deleted.
-If you would like to delete your Cyclonis Password Manager account and completely cease access and use of Cyclonis Password Manager, you may visit the Inquiries & Support form to notify us - please be sure to select Account Termination Request in the Problem Type drop-down menu.
+If you would like to delete your Cyclonis Password Manager account and completely cease access and use of Cyclonis Password Manager, visit the Delete Your Cyclonis Password Manager Account form to confirm that you wish to permanently delete your Cyclonis Password Manager account.